jrandetdev/42_CPP_Module_05/README.md

 - **ex02:** Combine the knowledge gained in CPP04 with abstract classes and exceptions.
 - **ex03:** to be written
 ---
-## ex00

-Goal of the exercise: create a Bureaucrat.
-A Bureaucrat has
-- a constant name (careful, needs to be initialised in the initializer list)
-- a grade that ranges from 1 (highest possible grade) to 150 (lowest possible grade) - yes they are kind of inverted.
-**Introduction to exceptions and try-catch:** in our program, Bureaucrats with an invalid grade must throw an exception: either a Bureaucrat::GradeTooHighException or a Bureaucrat::GradeTooLowException.
----
 ## New concept: exceptions

 **Exceptions:** An exception is provided to help get information from the point where an error is detected to a point where it can be handled (try, catch).